 - 1 tsp. of dried Oregano (per side)

 - 1 12 oz. bottle of beer or chicken stock

 - Watermelon Salsa:

 - 1 c.
 Watermelon, cut into small pieces

 - 1/4 c.
 White onion, cut into small pieces

 - Salt to taste

 - Pepper to taste

-2. After seasoning, place the pork shoulder in the crock pot.
+- After seasoning, place the pork shoulder in the slow cooker.

-5. Cover and Crock on LOW for 10 hours, turning once after 5 hours.
+- Cover.
+Cook on Low for 10 hours, turning once after 5 hours.
 It’s done when you can poke at the pork with a fork and it easily falls apart.